drormeir/dog-project/README.md

 Additional source code can be found in the file: my_classes.py dog_app.html is a replica of dog_app.ipynb made for offline viewing purpose.

-The rest of this readme file was orignated in Udacity and describe how to install and start developing this project.
+The rest of this readme file was orignated in Udacity and describes how to install and start developing this project.
 *******************************************************************************

 [//]: # (Image References)